TempeHS/2025SE-Roman.L-StudyPlus/.workingdocuments/agile_artifacts.md

 - ~~Can create to-do list in dashboard~~

-- Heatmap/calander pops up
+- ~~Create note network~~

 ## Sprint Review (Focus on project management)

--
+- Demonstrated the new dashboard features

 ### What challenges did you have

 - Having troubles with my strict CSP, heatmap was not working

+- Poor documentation

 ### What did you do well

--
+- Communicating with client

 ### What will you do differently next time